Lamb Loin Chops

 Massage the bag for at least two minutes.
 You want to make sure the lamb is covered and that you’ve bruised the rosemary and thyme to release the flavor.

-Let the bag rest on the counter for half an hour.
+Let the bag rest on the counter for a half hour.
 You want the meat to come to room temperature.

 Step four